Rexben001/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+DOM is Documet Object Model.
+It connects the web pages to the script(programming language)

 2. What is an event?

+Event is anything that can happen.
+It could be click, hover or scroll

 3. What is an event listener?

+Event listener is simply listening to events that occurs

 4. Why would we convert a NodeList into an Array?

+For us to be able to iterate over the NodeList.
+And basically to be able to use several array methods on it.

 5. What is a component?

+Component is segmenting the functioality your app into different chunks.
+A component comprises of a js file and a css file.
+For instance I could create different components for header, sidebars, footer etc.

 ### Git Set up